 It is my great honor to serve as the University Faculty Ombudsperson.
 I strive to follow the duties that are outlined in the University Faculty Senate Standing Rules as well as The International Ombudsman Association Standards Of Practice.

 My fellow Ombudspersons and I are committed to listening to the faculty; answering questions; explaining policies and procedures; providing information and advice; exploring possible solutions; suggesting appropriate referrals; and assisting in pursuing a conflict resolution.

 Should you have questions or concerns, please feel free to contact me by email (email@example.com) or by phone (610-396-6129).

 Mohamad A. Ansari

 University Faculty Ombudsperson

-The Ombudsperson Orientation will be held August 21st 2018 from 10:00 am to 12:00 pm in Kern 102 at the University Park campus.
-Zoom connections are available for those who cannot attend in person.
+The 2018-2019 Ombudsperson Orientation Meeting was held on August 21, 2018 from 10:00 am to 12:00 pm in Kern 102 at the University Park.
+Zoom connections were available for those who cannot attend in person.

 - To enhance communication;

 - To listen and help to analyze the problem or complaint;

 - To clarify possible misunderstandings in situations which involve potential disputes;